gregology/gregology.github.io/_posts/2018-04-04-exploring-george-town-in-the-exumas-sailing-sv-catsaway-ep-28.md

 Special thanks to Harry and Alicia on Jennabird for video footage.

 Credits:
-“Despacito” cover by Brigit O’Regan https://youtu.be/0SEwUZzJhOc
+"Despacito" cover by Brigit O'Regan https://youtu.be/0SEwUZzJhOc
 Youtube: Brigit O'Regan
 Instagram: @brigitfiddle

-“Despacito” cover by Cats (Varieties of the world) https://youtu.be/vbDNYHG7NKg
+"Despacito" cover by Cats (Varieties of the world) https://youtu.be/vbDNYHG7NKg

-“Kick this City” by Kara Keith https://soundcloud.com/userkarakeith/kickthiscity?in=userkarakeith/sets/kkep_2007
+"Kick this City" by Kara Keith https://soundcloud.com/userkarakeith/kickthiscity?in=userkarakeith/sets/kkep_2007